 The 4.88 acres of Golden West Equestrian Center is a profitable & well-established boarding, riding & training center.
 The facility maintains approximately 90 percent plus occupancy.
 The center boasts a 90 x 160 indoor arena, a 160 x 220 outdoor arena and a barn that contains 25 indoor stalls (16 with runs).
 In addition, there are 52 outdoor pens with shelters, two round pens (50 and 60), numerous turnouts, hydroponic fodder system, clubhouse and trailer parking.
 There is also an on-site veterinary clinic.
 An added bonus is a 164-acre open space park, available for riding, just across the road from the center.

 You already know that great listing photos are a must.
 While many people focus on the quality of the photos, they sometimes forget to include pictures of things buyers would want to see.
 Here are some photo ideas to keep in mind for your next listing:

 - Pictures of water sources on the property

 - Video or drone tours of the property

 - Pictures of unique aspects of the land (vineyards, bee boxes, etc.)

 There’s no one perfect way to do a listing.
 Some people like to bullet point the factors of their property while others like a more structured layout.
 No matter how you like to create your unique listings, we hope this article can help make your listings more appealing.

 For more posts that help land experts take their career to the next level, check The Voices of Land Blog.

-About the Author: Laura Barker is the Membership and Communications Specialist for the REALTORS® Land Institute.
-She graduated from Clark University in May 2017 and has been with RLI since October 2017.
+About the Author: Laura Barker is a freelance writer based out of California for the REALTORS® Land Institute.
+She has been with RLI since October 2017.